kgiszewski/LearnUmbraco7/Chapter 09 - Searching with Examine/04 - Custom Data Sources.md

                 RowData = new Dictionary<string, string>()
                 {
                     //this is a simple dictionary based on the ~/config/ExamineIndex.config file
-                    //you can custom this however you want but the config should match this dictionary {"book", "A Book"},
+                    //you can customize this however you want but the config should match this dictionary {"book", "A Book"},
                     {"path", "/path/to/book"},
                     {"title", "All about that bass"},